ACoT-VLA: Action Chain-of-Thought for Vision-Language-Action Models: Experiments

 To further validate the effectiveness of our framework, we conduct extensive real-world experiments on the AgiBot G1 robot.
 We consider three manipulation tasks, \ie, ``Wipe Stain'', ``Pour Water'', and ``Open-set Pick'', which respectively assess contact-rich manipulation, fine-grained object handling, and instruction-following abilities.

-Specifically, as visualized in Fig.~\ref{fig:fig3}, the “Wipe Stain” task requires the robot to pick up a sponge from the table and wipe away the stain until the surface is clean.
-The “Pour Water” task requires the robot to grasp the kettle by its handle, locate the target cup, pour water into it without causing overflow, and finally return the kettle to the table in a stable manner.
-The “Open-set Pick” task instructs the robot to pick up the correct tabletop object according to given natural-language command.
+Specifically, as visualized in Fig.~\ref{fig:fig3}, (i) the “Wipe Stain” task requires the robot to pick up a sponge from the table and wipe away the stain until the surface is clean. (ii) The “Pour Water” task requires the robot to grasp the kettle by its handle, locate the target cup, pour water into it without causing overflow, and finally return the kettle to the table in a stable manner. (iii) The “Open-set Pick” task instructs the robot to pick up the correct tabletop object according to given natural-language command.
 Additionally, to examine the cross-embodiment adaptability, we also perform the ``Open-set Pick'' task on the AgileX robotic platform.
-Details about training and evaluation are provided in the Appendix~\ref{appendix:train_eval_details}.
+More details about training and evaluation are provided in the supplementary material.

 As shown in Fig.~\ref{fig:fig4}, our approach achieves consistently higher average success rates than both $\pi_{0.5}$ and $\pi_0$, \ie, $66.7\%$ against $61.0\%$ and $33.8\%$.
 These results demonstrate that the proposed framework maintains effectiveness under real-world sensing conditions.
-Moreover, the aligned improvements observed on both Agibot G1 and AgileX also indicate that our method exhibits adaptability across different robotic embodiments.
+Moreover, the aligned improvements observed on both AgiBot G1 and AgileX also indicate that our method exhibits adaptability across different robotic embodiments.